DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ### Setup the environment
 * Need to make a GitHub token, or setup SSH as the setup script needs this to clone the Unreal Engine repository, which must be linked to a GitHub account.
 * Download of Carla Content took about 30 minutes.

-* Had to run the launch command in the following way to work properly.
-It kept having the error where it would not find cmake.
-* Put the absolute path to cmake in the command.
+* Command that worked to fully setup the Unreal Editor
-`sudo -E /opt/cmake-3.28.3-linux-x86_64/bin/cmake --build Build --target launch`
+  * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USERNAME@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/server-carlaUE5/bin/`
+  * Make a classic github token with your account.
+Note, your github account needs to be linked to EpicGames to Unreal Repo.t

 ### Launch the Editor
-`cmake --build Build --target launch` in server env
+* Run `cmake --build Build --target launch` in the root directory of `CarlaUE5` in the `server-carlaUE5` Conda env.
+* Note: Once the Setup is done, only need to run this command to relaunch the Carla UE Editor/Server

+### Working Editor
+* Click the play button to make ready for client to connect.
+* Run `./run_carla.sh` in the root directory of `carla-energy-consumption`

 ## Errors and Fixes
 * Note: When a command is run with `sudo` permission.
 All of the environment variables are reset for security.
 So if you need the environment variables for the command to work, you have to add the `-E` modifier to preserve the environment.
 This has caused a lot of errors.

 ### Error at setup
 * I got this error running the script which basically does everything to download, build and start.
 * `sudo -E env GIT_LOCAL_CREDENTIALS=github_username@github_token ./CarlaSetup.sh`